-In the late 18th Century, Felipe de Neve, Spanish Governor of California, saw the need to establish a pueblo along the River Los Angeles west of the Mission San Gabriel.
-The primary purpose for the pueblo was to reaffirm Spain’s claim over the territory in the face of encroachments by Russia in the north and Britain from the sea.
-The pueblo would also help to keep Spain’s California military garrisons (or Presidios) supplied and fed (whereas they otherwise would have to be supplied irregularly by ship).
-The site Governor de Neve had in mind was a site earlier commended by Father Juan Crespi, a Franciscan priest who, more than a decade earlier, accompanied the Gaspar de Portola expedition - first European land expedition through California.
-With the authority of King Carlos III of Spain, Viceroy Bucareli and Commandant General de la Croix approved Governor de Neve's proposal and issued an order that the pueblo be established.
-Don Fernando Rivera y Moncada, Lt.
-Governor of the Californias, was directed to oversee recruitment of colonists and accompanying soldiers for the new settlement.
+After having established California's first settlement in San Jose in 1777, Felipe de Neve, Spanish Governor of the Californias, saw the need to establish a second pueblo in Alta California (Upper California), near the Río de Porciúncula (future Los Angeles River), west of the Mission San Gabriel Arcangel.
+The primary purpose for these settlements was to reaffirm Spanish claims over the territory of upper California in the face of encroachments by Russia from the north and Britain from the sea.
+The pueblos were also to serve to help keep Spain’s military garrisons (presidios) in the territory supplied and fed rather than depend on being supplied irregularly by ship.
+The site of the future Los Angeles that Neve had in mind was earlier commended as a promising location for a settlement by Father Juan Crespi, a Franciscan priest who, more than a decade earlier, accompanied and chronicled the Gaspar de Portolá expedition, the first European land expedition through California.
+With the authority of King Carlos III of Spain, approval came from Viceroy Antonio María de Bucareli and Commandant General Carlos Francisco de Croix for Neve's proposed settlement and an order and funding was issued for the new pueblo to be established.
+Don Fernando Rivera y Moncada, Lieutenant Governor of the Californias, was assigned to oversee recruitment of settlers and a contigent of soldiers to escort them.

-Before the recruitment of settlers even began, Governor de Neve immediately went to work drawing up detailed plans for the new pueblo.
-The efforts to recruit settlers, however, was much more challenging.
+Before the recruitment of settlers began, Neve busily went to work creating detailed plans for the new pueblo (Nuevo Reglamento para el antiguo y nuevos establecimientos de California).
+The recruitment of settlers, however, was challenging.
 Despite incentives of money, land and livestock, Rivera y Moncada found it difficult to find promising and willing candidates.
-At the time, what we today know today as Southern California was remote and desolate – not the sort of opportunity most people considered attractive.
-Rumors circulated, somewhat truthful, that soldiers serving in the region did not get paid.
-Furthermore, getting there was arduous and dangerous.
-Yet months of searching that extended into Sonora, Sinaloa and Culiacan eventually led to the recruitment of twelve families.
+At the time, what we know today as Southern California was considered remote and desolate – a prospect most people considered unattractive (probably how many of us today might view a relocation to Greenland).
+Rumors also circulated, with some truth, that soldiers serving in the remote region were not being paid.
+Furthermore, the journey to Alta California promised to be arduous and dangerous.
+Nevertheless, months of intense searching that extended into Sonora, Sinaloa and Culiacan, eventually led to 12 acceptable families willing to relocate.

-From about August through September 1781, Governor de Neve, the settlers (11 men, 11 women and 22 children - one family never made it to Los Angeles), along with soldiers, mission priests and a few Indians, set out for the last leg of the journey to arrive at the site of the new pueblo alongside the Los Angeles River.
-Governor de Neve recorded the date, September 4, 1781, as the official date of establishment of El Pueblo de la Reina de Los Angeles or The Town of the Queen of the Angels.*
+The first party of settlers set out from Sinaloa on February 2, 1781.
+By the following August, all settler parties had rendezvoused at the Mission San Gabriel Arcangel.
+A few weeks later, Neve, all settlers (11 families - one family never made it to Los Angeles), four soldiers and their families, mission priests and a few Indians, set out for the final eight miles of the journey to arrive at the site of the new pueblo.
+Neve recorded September 4, 1781, as the official date of the establishment of El Pueblo de la Reina de Los Angeles, The Town of the Queen of the Angels.*

 Also see: Original Settlers of Los Angeles